flawedmatrix/cluster-api/docs/proposals/20220125-ipam-integration.md

 As an IPAM provider I want a single interface to integrate with all infrastructure providers that can benefit from IPAM integration.

+#### Story 5

+As a cluster operator I want to configure my IPAM Provider with nameservers that will automatically be used by any machine that claims ip addresses from my pool.

 ### IPAM API Contract